Kong/docs.konghq.com/app/konnect/api/portal-auth/portal-rbac-guide.md

 ## Overview

-A common scenario for a Developer Portal is to restrict developers' ability to view or request access to specific services based on their permisisons.
+A common scenario for a Dev Portal is to restrict developers' ability to view or request access to specific services based on their permissions.

 {{site.konnect_short_name}} Portal enables administrators with the ability to define Role-Based Access Control (RBAC) for teams of developers through the Konnect API.